kalinchuk/mark_8_minicomputer/README.md

 ## Switch Board

-The switch board was created based on the switch pinouts from the original document and a few supporting documents.
-The original set of boards did not contain a switch board.
-In order to properly assemble the switch PCB, a switch panel/board for the case will be required to space the LEDs.
+The switch board was designed based on the switch pinouts from the original document and several supporting documents.
+The original set of boards did not include a switch board.
+To properly assemble the switch PCB, a switch panel/board for the case will be needed to correctly space the LEDs.

 * Reference the [original Mark-8 assembly instructions](https://bytecollector.com/archive/mark_8/My_Mark-8_Info/Mark-8_Construction/RE_Mark-8_Const-NEW.pdf) for the switch pinouts
 * Reference the [Mark-8 connection info document](https://bytecollector.com/archive/mark_8/My_Mark-8_Info/Mark-8_Construction/Mark_8_connection_info.pdf) for switch connection information